NVIDIA-AI-IOT/deepstream_tao_apps/apps/tlt_others/deepstream-bodypose2d-app/README.md

 ```

 ## Post_processing Parameters
 The bodypose2D sample application can config post-processing parameters with configuration file.
-There is a sample of the configuration file "sample_postprocessing_config.txt".
+There is a sample of the configuration file "sample_bodypose2d_model_config.txt".
 The definition and explanation of the parameters are in following table:

 Post-process parameters